The Board of Pensions provides support to pastoral leaders in many ways, including the following.

 - Transition-to-College Assistance Grants;

 - Sabbath Sabbatical Support Grants.

-Board University's four financial and retirement seminars, led by experienced Education Specialists, are carefully designed for every stage of life in church service:
+Board University's five financial and retirement seminars, led by our experienced educators, are carefully designed for every stage of life in church service:

 - Getting in Shape Fiscally (financial planning)